lukasniedh/atmt_2024/assignments/03/README.md

 ## First strategy: Tune a hyper-parameter

-The Baseline is using a learning rate of 0.0003 the firs thing we want to test if what effect the learning rate has on the bleu score. in the paper they suggest with higher learning rate.. we will test it with 0.0005 and 0.001.
+The Baseline is using a learning rate of 0.0003 the firs thing we want to test if what effect the learning rate has on the bleu score.
 We use the same preprocessed data as in the baseline.

 ### train with 0.0005 lr:
 ```
 python train.py \